The Rising Demand for Apprenticeships

 The Challenges that Remain

-One solution is offering virtual work experience programmes.
+One solution is offering hybrid work experience programme (a mix of in person and virtual, but still live).
 These are a fantastic way to provide students with deep insights into specific industries, the world of work and what apprenticeships will involve.
 Plus, they can be launched at scale, overcoming regional barriers and reaching young people who have previously missed out on these types of opportunities.

-At Connectr, we’ve worked with a host of employer partners to develop successful virtual work experience programmes, including recent initiatives with Deloitte and Cisco which have yielded fantastic results.
+At Connectr, we’ve worked with a host of employer partners to develop successful hybrid work experience programmes, including recent initiatives with Aon and Cisco which have yielded fantastic results, where students can engage with employees both in person and virtually.

-Similarly, we ran a virtual work experience programme with Cisco, which successfully inspired 72% of participants to pursue a career in technology after school.
+For example with Cisco, the programme successfully inspired 72% of participants to pursue a career in technology after school.

 A Final Word